sshahcodes/2fa/README.md

 ### To-Do
 - test, test and test.
 - retry throttling
-- skew to validate one step previous or next code
+- [done] skew to validate one step previous or next code
 - can be more beautifull.
 - IT's a WIP!